ohtkenneth/suggestions/README.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Suggestions

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  This is for people of all ages who, when traveling, want a simple way of getting great suggestions for the time they are traveling.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Have you ever felt you wanted a quick way of getting the top things to do in a place you are unfamiliar with?
+This app will suggest the best things your destination has to offer.

 ## Problem ##
   > Describe the problem your product solves.
+  This solves the complexity people usually experience when looking for activities in a foreign place.
+Many yelp queries and google searches of different types are needed before one can pinpoint different things to do for different contexes.
+This app will simplify the process by offering a minimalist ui in which users can browse aggregated content based on category in one, simple app.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This app will pull data from yelp and map it to a more simple interface where users can browse content and suggestions more easily.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "Traveling simplified".

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Simply input the location you are traveling to view the best things that place has to offer.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "When traveling with friends to a place we are unfamiliar with, it's often difficult to find things to do for different times of the day.
+Suggestions helps us make decisions easier and quicker.
+More time to do things than planning!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  Choose your next destination and travel with ease.